-About New Zealand
+Concerning New Zealand

-Entry and Visa Regulations
+Control on Entry and Visa

 Work and Study Abroad in New Zealand

-New Zealand’s adult minimum wage is NZ$13 (£6.30) per hour
+New Zealand’s minimum student’s salary is NZ$13 (£6.30) per hour.

-- Campsite: NZ$10-$35 per person, per night
+- Off-Campus; NZ$10-$35 per capita, per night

-Travelling with Cash to New Zealand
+Travelling to New Zealand with Cash

-Cost of Living in New Zealand
+Living Costs in New Zealand

-List of Affordable Universities in New Zealand
+List of Cheapest Universities in New Zealand for International Students

 - University of Canterbury